What Do Birds Do When Their Nest Is Destroyed?

 They think that this will automatically cause the mother to abandon the babies.
 However, this isn’t always the case, as we’ll explain later.

-Now you know that just touching the nest, an egg, or a baby bird probably isn’t going to do much harm.
+Now you know that just touching the nest, an egg or a baby bird probably isn’t going to do much harm.
 The mother bird will continue to take care of her babies, regardless.
 But what do birds do when their nests are destroyed?

 Destroying a nest is generally different from merely touching it.
 If a human or an animal predator destroys the bird’s nest, there’s less of a chance that the parent birds will continue to take care of the babies.